 The TWS contains seven teaching processes identified by research and best practice as fundamental to improving student learning.
-Each Teaching Process is followed by a TWS Standard, the Task, a Prompt, and a Rubric that defines various levels of performance on the standard.
+A TWS Standard, the Task, a Prompt, and a Rubric that defines various levels of performance on the standard follow each Teaching Process.
 The Standards and Rubrics will be used to evaluate your TWS.
 The Prompts (or directions) help you document the extent to which you have met each the standard.
 The underlined words in the Rubric and Prompts are defined in the Glossary.